isomerpages/mse-zerowaste/_waste-streams/02-e-waste.md

 Instead of throwing away a faulty EEE, you can send it for repair or learn how to repair them yourself.
 Not only does repairing your own items give you a sense of accomplishment; it helps you save money and protect the environment!

-If fixing things isn’t your forte, but you want to combat the buy-and-throw-away culture in Singapore, check out Repair Kopitiam where Repair Coaches can help with salvaging your faulty items.
+If fixing things isn’t your forte, but you want to combat the buy-and-throw-away culture in Singapore, check out [Repair Kopitiam](http://repairkopitiam.sg/){:target="_blank"}  where Repair Coaches can help with salvaging your faulty items.

 #### 2. Reuse/donate items in working condition